animal-tree/Another-Version/2-Opposing-views.md

 BUT, I'm no stranger to some material luck, as it turned out...

-My hair fell out while I rented a room in a *house on May St.*, a different place from the floor in the house my cousin Lena's boyfriend was renting out to the roommate I mentioned (my best friend by the way) and me, where I first injected Dupilumab, but it was while living in the [House on May St.](#house-on-may-st), which I leased (a room in) later, when Aetna had cut me off from the eczema drug.
+My hair fell out while I rented a room in a *house on May St.*, a different place from the floor in the house my cousin Lena's boyfriend was renting out to the roommate I mentioned (my best friend by the way) and me, where I first injected Dupilumab, but it was while living in the [House on May St.](#house-on-may-st), which I leased a room in later, when Aetna had cut me off from the eczema medication.

 # Part 2